 ‘Back To The Wall’ – Divinyls

 On the night of April 6th 1988 Inga-Maria is driven for approximately one hour to Ballypatrick Forest Park near Ballycastle in County Antrim where her killers drove deep into the forest, to the furthest and most western part of the park.
 Here – in a most unusual move – her neck was broken in the course of what detectives would describe as a “ruthless, vicious assault”.
-Prior to her neck being broken, she was sexually-assaulted and beaten about the face and head.
+Prior to her death, she was beaten about the face and head.
 Detectives are convinced that at least one of her killers knew the forest “like the back of his hand”.
 They would subsequently enlist the support of both a behavioural and a geographical profiler who were unanimous in concluding that it was an area where a random roaming killer would not be familiar, and that it was a place of which at least one of her killers had an intimate knowledge.
-It was completely dark when they entered the forest, and drove along roads and trails unlit at that time, with nothing to guide them but their vehicle’s own headlights.
+It would have been completely dark when they entered the forest, and drove along roads and trails unlit at that time, with nothing to guide them but their vehicle’s own headlights.

 Detectives maintain an open mind to this day over whether the vehicle that drove into Ballypatrick Forest Park was the same one Inga-Maria presumably got into on the ferry.
 Considering the confidence that the killers displayed in driving over what was rough terrain in total darkness once they’d entered the forest, after which they had to manouevre their vehicle down a lengthy dirt track, it was quite possibly a particularly sturdy vehicle to have been expected to withstand such rigours, possibly a van or a jeep.
 It was not a lorry (despite the fact that a witness who came forward in 2005 claimed to have seen her climb into a lorry on the ferry that night) as not only would it have been unlikely that such a heavy goods vehicle would have been used to drive so far into a forest, given the risks the killer or killers were already taking in such a heavily-policed region and in a place and time of intensified suspicion as the North was in the late-1980’s, not to mention the logistical difficulties of trying to manoeuvre a heavy goods vehicle down unlit dirt tracks late at night for the purpose of carrying out a murder, an act that clearly ran a considerable risk of generating unwanted scrutiny and suspicion, but there were no tyre tracks found of anything resembling those of a lorry in the vicinity of the body deposition site.
 However, this in itself creates more questions than answers – if the vehicle that was used to transport Inga-Maria from the ferry was a lorry as some of those close to the case believe, and this was a different vehicle altogether to the one used to transport her to the forest, where were the vehicles switched?
 And how was such a transfer undertaken without arousing suspicions or any sightings?